intheorysecurity/terraform-auth0-token-exchange/README.md

 - Creating the Token Exchange Profile and linking it to the action
 - Setting up the Heroku application with all necessary configuration

+## Limitations
+---
+* The database connection being used does not have user import enabled.
+By default, we leverage the "Username-Password-Authentication" database.
+* The app does not handle MFA or MFA scenarios.
+Either disable MFA or be prepared to enroll/challenge users with an `mfa_token`.
+* Ensure that "Allow Skipping User Consent" is enabled for your API audience.

 ## Contributing
 ---
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.